Beinsezii/bsz-cui-extras/README.md

   - `refiner_model` : Model from refiner checkpoint
   - `refiner_clip` : CLIP from refiner checkpoint
   - `latent_image` : Latent image to start from.
 Optional, useful mostly for img2img
+  - `pixel_scale_vae` : VAE used for pixel scaling methods.
+Only needed if they're being used
   - `positive_prompt_G` : Positive prompt for base CLIP G and refiner
   - `positive_prompt_L` : Positive prompt for base CLIP L. Typically viewed as "supporting terms" for the main G prompt.
 Setting both L and G to the same value is completely valid
   - `negative_prompt` : Negative prompt